AndreeaLupu2000/check24-comparison-challenge/README.md

 ## User Story Map

-- The user opens the app
+- The user opens the app.
-- If it has an account, it logs in into the app with his email and password
+- If it has an account, it logs in into the app with his email and password.
 - If it doesn't have an account, it can creates one using the Sign Up button, then it logs in.
 - The user arrives at the main view, the search view.
 - It enter the PLZ first, so that cities and PLZ are suggested while he is typing.